Is a Swan a Mammal?

 Disclaimer

-Hi, just letting you know that all products recommended here have been used by me, or are properly researched to ensure they are the best you are getting without bias.
+Hi, just letting you know that all products recommended here have been used by us, or are properly researched to ensure they are the best you are getting without bias.

-I am also an affiliate for certain Amazon products and this means that some links here are affiliate links.
-If you purchase an item through any of them, I MAY earn a commission at no extra cost on you.
+We are also an affiliate for certain Amazon products and thus some links here are affiliate links.
+If you purchase an item through any of them, we MAY earn a commission at no extra cost to you.

 Related Article: When do Swans Usually Mate?
 Swan Life-Cycle